 3. Bequests By Trust – There are various trusts that may be created for your desired philanthropic support, some with special tax benefits.
-Among them are the following:

 - Testamentary Trust – This trust is created at the time of your death and is normally placed under the administration of a trustee, usually a bank or trust company.
 The income from the trust provides for the support of the activities according to your expressed desires.

 - Irrevocable Living Trust – This trust is organized during your lifetime and involves the transfer of part of your property to the trust with specific benefits for purposes of estate and income taxes.